-9.2 How to create Sub-methods
+9.2 How to Create Sub-Methods

-1. In a method, click on the top area (beside Main Method / OnAbort tab).
-Right-click to open the context menu then click the [Add...] button to open a new dialog box where the interface of a sub-method can be defined.
+1. In a method, right-click in the top area beside the "Main Method" Tab / "OnAbort" Tab to open the Context Menu then click the [Add...]
+Button to open a new dialog box where the interface of a sub-method can be defined.

-The "Define Sub-method" dialog, as shown below, will appear.
+2. The "Define Sub-method" Dialog, as shown below, will appear.

-2. Specify a sub-method name.
+3. Specify a sub-method name.

-The option "Visibility" can only be used in sub-method libraries.
+The "Visibility" Option can only be used in sub-method libraries.
 Such collection of steps may itself contain functions/procedures which will not be exported.
 In this case, they are of local nature and hence are not visible by the user of the library.
 Local sub-methods will always be visible in the method within which they are defined.

-3. Enter a "Sub-method description" to briefly describe its use.
+4. Enter a "Sub-method description" to briefly describe its use.
 This entry is optional but helpful to other programmers who may access the method.
 Note that quotation marks are not required and should not be used in this field.